arvindvenkatadri/the-foundation-series/content/courses/8-Data-Analytics/_index.md

 ## What you will learn

 -   **Data Basics**: What does data look like and why should we care?
--   Rapidly and intutitively creating **Graphs and Data Visualizations** to explore data for insights
+-   Rapidly and intuitively creating **Graphs and Data Visualizations** to explore data for insights
 -   Use **Statistical Tests, Models, and Simulations** and to answer Business Questions
 -   Using **ML algorithms** such Regression, Classification, and Clustering to develop Business Insights
 -   **Make Decisions** based on Data and dealing with Uncertainty and Risk